agileox/assignmentSpark/README.md

 5668,Gladis,Earlene,24
 3405,Johna,Ollie,23
 ```
-## Q3 - Find the greatest number of countries a passenger has been in without being in the UK.
+### Q3 - Find the greatest number of countries a passenger has been in without being in the UK.
 Description
-For example, if the countries a passenger was in were: UK -> FR -> US -> CN -> UK -> DE -> UK, the correct answer would be 3 countries
+For example, if the countries a passenger was in were: UK -> FR -> US -> CN -> UK -> DE -> UK, the correct answer would be 3 countries.
+This is the most challenging question where I need to do the Union first to combine the data and

 Code
 ```spark-scala